-In addition, Berry Creek School operates an active parent club that meets once a month in the mornings in our cafeteria.
+In addition, Berry Creek School operates an active parent club that meets once a month.
 Parents are also actively involved in the decision-making processes at the school through groups such as the School Site Council and LCAP strategic meetings.